kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

     - kube-controller-manager
     - secret-protection-controller (part of kube-controller-manager)
     - storageobjectinuseprotection admission plugin (part of kube-controller-manager)

+Secret protection for volume snapshot will be enabled when those relevant out-of-tree controllers are deployed, but no feature gate is needed.

 ###### Does enabling the feature change any default behavior?